yarrick/iodine/README-win32.txt

  choose OpenVPN 2.0.9 Windows Installer, when installing you can select to install only the TAP driver.

-2. Have one TAP32 interface installed
+2. Make sure the interface you want to use does not have a default gateway set.

-3. Make sure the interface does not have a default gateway set
+   Use -d to specify the interface, use double quotes to include spaces, example iodine.exe -d "Local Area Connection 4" abc.ab

-4. Run iodine/iodined as normal (see the main README file).
+3. Run iodine/iodined as normal (see the main README file).
    You may have to run it as administrator depending on user privileges.

-5. Enjoy!
+4. Enjoy!

 == Building on Windows: